 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 32, number 06 (2009).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 The gospel is at the heart of the Christian faith.
 If Christians do not know how to share their faith, they have probably never been to “boot camp.”
 The gospel should be so much a part of you that presenting it becomes second nature.
 Here’s an easy way to do just that.